cassian-bot/cassian/README.md

 The Discord library is [Nostrum](https://github.com/Kraigie/nostrum), written in Elixir and supporting everything from events to voice channels.

-## Note regarding Nostrum

-As of now the Hex release of Nostrum `v0.4.6` is a bit buggy so the current version of this bot uses the nightly version of Nostrum.

 ## Note regarding the web part

 This is deprecated.
 It will be removed once a web app has been created because I don't want to add web functionality to the bot.